 “Re, is this safe for James to live here?” the woman asked

 The woman looked at me, “okay James, if you are sure!
 If you get bitten by a snake, you can contact one of the medical team.”
-At that moment a message appeared in front of my eyes, ‘Captain Coactor Sagax wants to send you a contact.
+At that moment, a message appeared in front of my eyes.
+‘Captain Coactor Sagax wants to send you a contact.
 Accept?’.
-I looked at her and took a breath, “how would I accept this or even contact them?”
-I began tearing up once again, again feeling lost and unsure about what is going on.
+I looked at her and took a breath.
+“How would I accept this or even contact them?”
+I began tearing up once again, again feeling lost and unsure about what was going on.
 She replied in a soft tone, “take a breath and empty your mind.
 Try to relax.”
-I did as she asked, it was easy to empty my mind since I wasn’t thinking anything.
+I did as she asked.
+It was easy to empty my mind since I wasn’t thinking anything.
 “Look at the message, feel yourself connect with the message.”
 I focused on the message.
 “Don’t think of the response you want to use yet.
 Just imagine it to be a part of you like your arm, or your leg.”
 I took a deep breath and stared once again, feeling as if the message was part of me, feeling myself mould with it.
-Without me thinking anything the message soon displayed ‘contact accepted, “medical team” added to your list of contacts’.
-I began to smile and laughed a little at how easy it felt once I realised how to do it.
+Without me thinking anything, the message soon displayed ‘contact accepted, “medical team” added to your list of contacts’.
+I smiled and laughed a little at how easy it felt once I realised how to do it.
 The message began fading away.
-The Captain continued, “It will become easier over time, I will now send you my personal contact, if you have any problems you can contact me.”
+The Captain continued, “It will become easier.
+I will now send you my personal contact.
+If you have any problems, you can contact me directly.”

 Periclum interrupted when he heard that, “what?
 You never give that out to anyone except your family!?”
 She turned to look at him “yes and you won’t pressure or trick James into giving you my contact will you Periclum?”
 He looked back and just gave a groan “no, of course not.”
 She looked back at me and asked me to accept.
-Once again I stared at the writing, trying to become apart of it.
+Once again, I stared at the writing, trying to become a part of it.
 I could accept this one quicker than the last two times.
 Coactor looked at me and told me, “now you know who I am.
 I would like to get to know you more!
-After you have rested for a while Periclum, Re and you can come and join me for dinner so we can get to know each other more.
+After you have rested for a while, Periclum, Re and you can come and join me for dinner so we can get to know each other.
 Does that sound good?”
-She spoke to me using a soft tone and I felt a warm breeze blow over me.
+She spoke to me using a soft tone, and I felt a warm breeze blow over me.
 “Staying here?”
 I said in a surprised manner, “yes!” she replied.
-I took a deep breath and replied with “okay!” happy that I was in a nice place although confused about where I will sleep.
+I took a deep breath and replied with “okay!” happy that I was in a nice place, although confused about where I will sleep.

 Re turned towards the huts and began walking.
-“Follow me my boy!”, I looked down and noticed he was going bare-footed.
-I picked up my box and followed him “In here you will find everything you could need, I designed this environment to be very comfortable to stay in.”
+“Follow me, my boy!”
+I looked down and noticed he was going bare-footed.
+I picked up my box and followed him.
+“In here, you will find everything you could need.
+I designed this environment to be very comfortable to stay in.”
 We entered a hut through the beads that hung in the entrance.
 It was very basic inside, with what appeared to be a simple bed with bedsheets covered in hieroglyphics.
 Re was already sitting on it.
-I was looking around and it wasn’t just the bed sheets that was decorated in hieroglyphics.
-They also covered the bed, the wardrobe, the dresser, the strange-looking basin and the bedside table.
-All of them covered like very good graffiti in an underpass, it was all so colourful.
+I was looking around and it wasn’t just the bed sheets that were decorated in hieroglyphics.
+They also covered the bed, the wardrobe, the dresser, the strange-looking basin, and the bedside table.
+All of them covered like very good graffiti in an underpass.
+It was all so colourful.
 It felt cosy inside and was dimly lit by a gas lantern that hung on the wall.
 The hut itself was made of wood, the floor made of small strips weaved together.
-“Oh yes, I think I got it right” Re said happily while looking at me.
-I moved over and sat next to him, sinking into the bed thinking it felt like a nice mix of memory foam and springs.
-I slid the box under the bed, then sat up and began to relax.
+“Oh yes, I think I got it right,” Re said happily while looking at me.
+I moved over and sat next to him, sinking into the bed, thinking it felt like a delightful mix of memory foam and springs.
+I slid the box under the bed, then sat up and relaxed.

 Re got back up and headed out.
 He spoke as he walked, “If you are needing a shower…” I wanted to just lay on the bed there and then.
 He poked his head back into the hut.
-“Let me just show you a few more things my boy and then you can rest!”
+“Let me just show you a few more things, my boy, and then you can rest!”
 He took a puff of his pipe.
-I looked at him forcing myself up realising how much I was aching and just wanted to lie down.
+I looked at him, forcing myself up, realising how much I was aching and just wanted to lie down.
 Heading out, the sun felt so powerful, but then I saw Re putting his hand into the air as if he was summoning some spirit.
 His hand was facing at the sun and then I saw it move as he lowered his hand down.
-Soon the sun was setting down over the water, the light dimmed, the sun became orange and I found that it was twilight.
-It freaked me out but this time I tried to shake it off by focusing on the things that seemed normal to me.
+Soon the sun was setting down over the water, the light dimmed, the sun became orange and I found it was twilight.
+It freaked me out, but this time I tried to shake it off by focusing on the things that seemed normal to me.
 The sand, the trees, the water, the snakes, the mosquitos.
 Re was guiding me around the side of the huts to what appeared to be a mud type structure.
 “The Rehew never shower like this.
-However, I am never wanting a bathe myself and since there is already the river to bathe in, I thought I would do something a little different.”
+However, there is already the river to bathe in.
+So I thought I would do something a little different.”

-I entered this mud wall structure that wound round, like some showers you would find in an outdoor swimming pool.
-Inside I could see a long waterfall coming out from a small tub that sat against the wall.
-It jutted out along it, delivering the waterfall about a metre from the wall.
-The water fell from the tub.
+The mud structure we entered had no roof and wound round like some showers you would find in an outdoor swimming pool.
+Inside, I could see water being poured out of small buckets that sat against the wall.
+All of them tipping with a seemingly endless supply of water coming out from them.
 The floor was a cream colour, bouncy and a little spongy.
 There didn’t seem to be any place that the water could go through, the floor appeared to just absorb the water.
 I was shocked but also fascinated by it.
-I found my shoes were getting wet from the water gushing down.
-The water felt warm against my feet.
-It felt so relaxing.
+I found my shoes were getting wet from the water spreading out across the floor.
+It felt warm against my feet and I relished the moment.

 I looked at him for a moment in silence, not sure what to say.
 Re turned and walked back out as he returned his pipe to his mouth.
-I followed out just in time to see the platform we were using disappear down into the sand and the others approach the door.
-I walked over with Re and as I got closer, I noticed there were some steps that had formed down to the door from on top of the sand.
+I followed just in time to see the circular platform disappear down into the sand as the others approach the cliff.
+I walked over with Re and as we got closer, I noticed there were some steps that had formed down to the door from the top of the sand.

 “Now you rest James, you should be able to get some good sleep in here and get all cleaned up.”
 I heard Captain Sagax say.
-“Thankyou Captain”, “please call me Coactor, James”, I smiled back at her.
+“Thankyou Captain”, “please call me Coactor,”, I smiled back at her.
 I saw a message come in front of my eyes again, ‘Periclum Quaerere wants to send you a contact.
 Accept?’
-I looked at it for a moment and tried to feel apart of it.
-“Just in case you want to contact me” Periclum told me as I was concentrating on the message.
-Surprising myself, I got it to accept the request quickly and it added the contact.
+I looked at it for a moment and tried to feel a part of it.
+“Just in case you want to contact me,” Periclum told me as I was concentrating on the message.
+Surprising myself, I got it to accept the request quickly, and it added the contact.
 I turned to Re, “You will see me again, don’t you worry about that.
 I look forward to having you down at my bar when the time comes.”
-Looking at Re I smiled and said “thankyou”.
+Looking at Re, I smiled and said “thankyou”.

 I was there for a long while, must have been half an hour before I stopped crying.
-At that point the air began to cool even though I was feeling warmer inside.
+The air cooled, even though I was feeling warmer inside.
 My eyes were stinging and so I got up and stumbled towards the hut to settle down.
 Once inside, I went straight to the sink.
 I couldn’t figure out how to use the tap.
-It was this large stone scoop that protruded from a mud wall that stood there just for the sink at just over a metre tall.
-The sink was made of some resin material; it looked like a matt plastic of high quality.
-It was a stone colour although brighter than the mud wall or the stone tap.
+It was this large stone scoop that protruded from a mud wall.
+The sink was made of some resin material.
+It looked like a matt plastic of high quality.
+It was a stone colour, although brighter than the mud wall or the stone tap.
 I moved my hands beneath it expecting a motion sensor to start the tap, however it didn’t work.
 Then attempted to tap the tap, yet nothing came out.
 Taking a deep breath, I ended up scratching my head, wondering how it could start.

-Imagining the tap running I got a message flash in front of my eyes ‘Send out connection request to “sink 03”?’
-Sighing, fed up of this crazy technology that I didn’t know how to work and feeling like it was so alien.
-I felt so lost.
+Imagining the tap running, I got a message flash in front of my eyes ‘Send out connection request to “sink 03”?’
+Sighing, fed up of this crazy technology that I didn’t understand and feeling like it was too alien.
+I lost my temper.
 I never asked for any of this.
-Taking a deep breath, I focused on the message, imagining it being an extension of my body.
+Calming myself, taking a deep breath, I focused on the message, imagining it being an extension of my body.
 The tap is another limb, it is a part of me.
-Then the words ‘connection made’ flashed up and the tap turned on.
+Then the words ‘connection made’ flashed up, and the tap turned on.
 I felt relieved and began washing my face.
-It felt a little better to wash my eyes however it just made me realise how cold my feet were.
-I had been in wet shoes for at least the past hour and should take them off.
+It felt a little better to wash my eyes, however, it just made me realise how cold my feet were.
+I had been in wet shoes for at least an hour.
 I looked across the room and already realised I had brought sand and water onto the weaved floor of the hut.
 It didn’t matter so much because the sand seemed to fall between the weaves and onto the ground below the hut.
 I sat in the hut’s doorway to take my shoes off.
-Placing them on the side outside knowing they wouldn’t get wet from rain because of an overhang on the roof of the hut.
-Taking my socks off, I hung them over the edge of where the door stops and sand laid below.
+Placed them on the side, just outside.
+I took my socks off, hung them over the edge of where the door stops and sand laid below.